 There’s an undeniable youthfulness to this record, not in a naïve sense, but in the urgency and fervent fury of its delivery.
 Odette’s unique brand of experimental pop reaches new heights here—theatrical, expansive, and at times so dramatic and surreal it borders on satirical.
 “I used to view this record as quite a dramatic statement and now I listen back and it’s almost satirical how dramatic some of these songs are because I don’t view life at all like I used to.”

-“I sabotaged a lot of good relationships, but I wrote this album because I wanted to document it in a way that wasn’t enabling it,” she clarifies.
-“I originally called it ‘Dwell’ because it was all about ruminating, which is a huge problem for me.
-But it’s one thing to draw attention to an illness or a thought, or a practice or behaviour that isn’t healthy, but it’s another thing to create an image around it, and I didn’t want Dwell to be the main take-away.
+“I wrote this album because I wanted to document my experience” it in a she clarifies.
+“I originally called it ‘Dwell’ because it was all about ruminating, which is a big thing for me.
+But I didn’t want Dwell to be the main take-away.
 I wanted it to very much be about reflecting, self-analysis and then growth.
 The most important part, for me, is the growth.”

 Working once again with famed producer Damian Taylor (Björk, Arcade Fire, The Killers), Odette says Taylor gave her the confidence to experiment further with her sound this time around.
 “He was like, Georgia, I just want you to let go and deep dive into your world and make something from it”, she says.
 “So I feel like I was a lot bolder with instrumentation and with experimental sounds.”

-The eleven track album, released on February 5 next year, will be made available on three different vinyl colours (swamp green, blue and bone), CD and digital download/streaming via EMI Music Australia.
+The eleven track album, released today is available on three different vinyl colours (swamp green, blue and bone), CD and digital download/streaming via EMI Music Australia.